isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-treatment-in-federal-way/index.md

 If you suspect a bed bug infestation, taking immediate action can help prevent the problem from worsening: 1. **Isolate the Affected Area**: Limit the spread of bed bugs by isolating the affected room.
 Avoid moving infested items to other parts of the house.
 2. **Clean and Declutter**: Reduce hiding places by decluttering your home, especially bedrooms.
 Wash and dry bedding, linens, and clothes in the highest heat setting.
 3.

-**Vacuum Thoroughly**: Use a[vacuum cleaner to remove bed bugs](https://pestpolicy.com/best-vacuum-for-bed-bugs/)and their eggs from mattresses, furniture, carpets, and baseboards.
+**Vacuum Thoroughly**: Use a[vacuum cleaner to remove bed bugs](https://pestpolicy.com/best-vacuum-for-bed-bugs/)andtheir eggs from mattresses, furniture, carpets, and baseboards.
 Dispose of the vacuum bag in a sealed plastic bag outside your home.

 ####  DIY Bed Bug Treatment Methods